d53dave/csaopt/README.md

 my thesis supervisor and colleagues.
 These versions were undocumented and development was sporadic.
 Most changes did not make it into version control and features were added and abandoned at will.
+The last version of the C++ prototype in this repo was commit [6c922f](https://github.com/d53dave/csaopt/tree/6c922f933eceb8992e9acae36f1767336c56209f).